 With the future of Cross on the Rock uncertain because of COVID-19 complications, Thibault still hopes both new and experienced racers will return to the series for a dose of seriously good – and fun – cyclocross racing, when the time is right.

-This story originally appeared in the October/November 2021 issue of Canadian Cycling Magazine.
+This story originally appeared in the October/November 2020 issue of Canadian Cycling Magazine.
 After a year delay, Cross on the Rock is starting that 15th season on Sept.
 19 in Cumberland, B.C.